The Big Picture On The Minimum Down Payment For An Investment Property:

 Final Thoughts on Down Payments for Investment Properties

-If you don’t plan to live in your investment property, expect to put down 15-30% on an investment property loan.
+Investment property loans as low as 5% to 15%?
+That’s totally possible, even 0%!
+But if you don’t plan to live in your investment property, expect to put down 15-30%.

 Lenders see investment properties as a riskier venture, as you are more likely to default on a property you do not live in.
 As with traditional mortgages, there are a few different types of investment property mortgages you should familiarize yourself with.
 If you go with a conventional mortgage, you will need high income, excellent credit, and “seasoned” cash reserves for the down payment.